skip to Main Content

 • Data will be more accessible

-• Data security will become a major concern
+• Data security will become a significant concern

 • Machine learning algorithms will analyze the data, giving human analysts better insights into trends.